AarambhDevHub/ignitia/document.md

 ### Server

-The `Server` struct is the entry point of your Ignite application:
+The `Server` struct is the entry point of your Ignitia application:

 ```
-use ignite::{Server, Router};
+use ignitia::{Server, Router};

 let server = Server::new(router, addr);
-server.ignite().await?; // Start the server
+server.ignitia().await?; // Start the server
 ```

 ### Router